Financial Samurai

 Meanwhile, you still get most of your mortgage interest deduction, and only have to pay a slight amount of AMT, depending on the person.
 A $250,000 income is also high enough to live relatively comfortably in any part of the world.

-Here are the 2023 tax brackets so you can plan how much time and energy you want to spend making money.
+Here are the 2024 tax brackets and 2023 tax brackets so you can plan how much time and energy you want to spend making money.
 Contrary to popular belief, earning as much income as possible may not be the best income due to taxes.

 If You Pay More Social Security Tax, You Earn More Social Security Benefits